The day rate is dead. Fractional is kaput. Welcome to outcomes.

 Coming back to consultancy in 2026, the idea of replicating the past is a nonsense.
 The world has moved on.
 Retainer, fractional and day rate sound as legacy as support and maintenance.

-So this practice works differently
+This practice works differently

 Defined deliverables.
 Fixed prices.
 Delivered outcomes.
 You know exactly what you're commissioning before we start and exactly what you'll have when we finish.